Ranjith-Mamindla/NxtWatch/README.md

-In this project, let's build **Nxt Watch** by applying the concepts we have learned till now.
+In this project, I've bulid **Nxt Watch** by applying the concepts I know.

-### Refer to the videos below:

 **Success View** <br/>